raffomania/htmf/README.md

 ## Drawbacks

-- We haven't figured out how to configure tailwind's editor integration to work in .rs files
+- It's not clear how to configure tailwind's editor integration to work in .rs files
 - Rust's default indentation of 4 spaces is a bit wide for heavily nested html
 - Can't copy and paste HTML from other sources
 - Long lines, e.g. with many tailwind classes, can cause [rustfmt to give up formatting that line](https://github.com/rust-lang/rustfmt/issues/3863).
 Using [the nightly format_strings option](https://rust-lang.github.io/rustfmt/?version=v1.6.0&search=#format_strings) can work around some cases.
 Lowering [the tab_spaces option](https://rust-lang.github.io/rustfmt/?version=v1.6.0&search=#tab_spaces) can help, too